Table of Contents

 Meeting Preparation and Timeline

-It is the responsibility of the Office of the Boards of Advisors to arrange the schedule of meetings, to assist in the development of activity reports, and to provide such additional logistical and support services as are necessary for the efficient and effective operation of the advisor program.
-The Advisors Office sets the meeting date, in consultation with the president, senior officers, school dean or program director, and board chair, and secured meeting locations.
+It is the responsibility of the Office of the Boards of Advisors to arrange the schedule of meetings, to assist in the development of all board meetings and related events, and to provide such additional logistical and support services as are necessary for the efficient and effective operation of the advisor program.
+The Advisors Office sets the meeting date, in consultation with the president, senior officers, school dean or program director, and board chair, and secures meeting locations.

 Back to Top